 Studies have shown that if you dream of pasta three nights in one week, that your subconscious is telling you to buy a fresh pasta meal kit from Lina Stores.
 Each kit has 1.3kg of pasta, with different types including fresh ravioli and pappardelle.
 As well as two sauces, parmigiano, and butter.
 They’re also delivering pizza kits, which can be a fun thing to make with your children, or your flatmate that’s been acting like a child.

-Peckham’s Artusi (alongside Marcella, their sister restaurant in Deptford) is delivering fresh pasta and sauces all over south London, alongside other homely Italian classics.
+Peckham’s Artusi (alongside Marcella, their sister restaurant in Deptford) is delivering fresh pasta and sauces all over south London and beyond, alongside other homely Italian classics.
 There’s cavatelli and squid ink spaghetti, a sausage and saffron ragu, a chicken cacciatore, and a lemon and rosemary posset to finish things off.
 Will you be making all of this?
 No. Will you be taking the credit?
 Absolutely.